-- 1.1 The Accounts and Audit Regulations 2015 requires the Council's Chief Finance Officer to sign the Accounts by no later than 31st May following the end of the financial year, certifying that they "present a true and fair view of the financial position of the Council at 31st March 2018 and of its income and expenditure for the year ending on that date". - 1.2 This report presents the main highlights of the Narrative Report, updates Members on the audit work, and comments on the anticipated outcomes arising from the 2017/18 audit. - 1.3 Although the audit work has not yet been concluded, the current version of the Statement of Accounts 2017/18 is appended to this report for consideration by the Council.
-Any changes resulting from the final stages of the audit will be reported verbally at the meeting and reported to the Audit & Governance Committee at their meeting on 24th July 2018 for approval.
+- 1.1 The Accounts and Audit Regulations 2015 requires the Council's Chief Finance Officer to sign the Accounts by no later than 31st May following the end of the financial year, certifying that they "present a true and fair view of the financial position of the Council at 31st March 2018 and of its income and expenditure for the year ending on that date". - 1.2 This report presents the main highlights of the Narrative Report, updates Members on the audit work, and comments on the anticipated outcomes arising from the 2017/18 audit. - 1.3 Although the audit work has not yet been concluded, the current version of the Statement of Accounts 2017/18 is appended to this report for consideration by the Committee.
+Any changes resulting from the final stages of the audit will be reported verbally at the meeting on 24th July 2018 for approval.